-4) to play a custom map in single player, there are two ways.
+Bonus) to play a custom map in single player, there are two ways.
 The first (using the principle seen in point 3) is to put brutal*.pk3 in the skins folder of Zandronum then drag and drop the .wad from the custom map of your choice on Zandronum.exe (such as hellonearthstarterpack.wad from the Starter Pack - remember to kick the first switch to open the door).
 Then choose between Ultimate Doom or Doom 2 (provided you have their .wad) to run the map.
 Some maps require one or the other to run, but it mostly is going to be Doom 2.
 The second method is to place the .wad file of the map into the skins directory, and to launch Brutal Doom as in points 1 and 2.
 Once again, on start up you may have to choose between Doom 1 and Doom2, most likely Doom 2.

 Once Brutal Doom and Zandronum are launched, the software should have directly detected the .wad that you have in the Zandronum folder and will ask you which version of the game to choose.
 You can also choose the render mode, Software will use your CPU while Hardware will use your GPU.
 In doubt, stay in Software mode.

 I will now explain the different options to change in the menu to play the game in the best conditions.